Fixes for the SSL/TLS handshake failed error for both internet users and site owners

-TLS 1.2 came out ten years ago yet there are still a small segment of websites that don’t support it.
-Earlier this summer TLS 1.3 was finally published as RFC 8446 by the IETF.
+TLS 1.2 came out more than a decade ago, yet there are still a small segment of websites that don’t support it.
+In 2018, TLS 1.3 was finally published as RFC 8446 by the IETF.
 As of August 2020, Qualys SSL Labs reports that 98.4% of the Alexa top 150,000 sites support TLS 1.2 and 32.8% support TLS 1.3.

-If you’re getting the SSL/TLS Handshake Failed error as a result of a protocol mismatch it means that the client and server do not have mutual support for the same TLS version.
+If you’re getting the SSL/TLS handshake failed error as a result of a protocol mismatch, it means that the client and server do not have mutual support for the same TLS version.
 Here’s an example:

 |Supports TLS 1.0, TLS 1.1||Supports TLS 1.2|

-At this point, you should be using TLS 1.2 or TLS 1.3, if you’re not, add support for them.
+At this point, you should be using TLS 1.2 or TLS 1.3.
+If you’re not, add support for them.
 But remember, never go backwards.

 Cipher Suite Mismatch

-This is incredibly similar to the Protocol Mismatch – just a bit more granular.
+This is incredibly similar to the protocol mismatch — just a bit more granular.
 SSL/TLS isn’t just one algorithm that handles everything (though ECC is close), it’s actually a collection of algorithms that serve different functions and work in conjunction to make up SSL/TLS.

-SSL/TLS is like the Megazord and the Cipher Suite is like the Power Rangers.
+SSL/TLS is like the Megazord and the cipher suite is like the Power Rangers.

 What?
 You try to make a grouping of algorithms sound more interesting.

-Anyway, while the Cipher Suites used by TLS 1.3 have been refined, traditionally a Cipher Suite has had algorithms that handle:
+Anyway, while the cipher suites used by TLS 1.3 have been refined, traditionally a Cipher Suite has had algorithms that handle:

-- Key Generation
+- Key generation

-- Signature Hashing
+- Signature hashing

-Much like with Protocol Versions, you should only ever move forward with cipher suites — never backwards.
+Much like with protocol versions, you should only ever move forward with cipher suites — never backwards.
 Remember, when a protocol version or cipher suite is deprecated it’s not because the industry is trying to be difficult — it’s because a vulnerability has been found or is imminent.
 So, going backwards only makes your connections potentially less safe.

 Incorrect SSL/TLS Certificate

 There are a number of different things that can make a browser view an SSL/TLS certificate as incorrect and prevent the handshake from completing successfully.
 We’ll go through each in the next sub-sections.
-It’s also worth noting, that sometimes these issues will materialize into a different error on the client-side as opposed to the SSL/TLS Handshake failed message.
+It’s also worth noting that, sometimes, these issues will materialize into a different error on the client-side as opposed to the SSL/TLS handshake failed message.
 Generally, something along the lines of the website not providing a secure connection.
 But on a technical level that error is occurring as the result of a failed handshake.

-|Host Name Mismatch||The CN in the certificate does not match the host name|
+|Host Name Mismatch||The CN in the certificate does not match the host name.|

-|Incorrect Certificate Chain||The certificate chain is missing intermediates|
+|Incorrect Certificate Chain||The certificate chain is missing intermediates.|

-|Expired/Revoked Certificate||The server presented an expired, revoked or untrusted certificate|
+|Expired/Revoked Certificate||The server presented an expired, revoked or untrusted certificate.|

-|Self-Signed Replacements||(Internal Networks) Certificate replacements confused path|
+|Self-Signed Replacements||(Internal Networks) Certificate replacements confused path.|

 Incorrect Host Name